What’s the Best Way to Move a Treadmill: Save Your Back

 When you originally purchased your treadmill, you probably thought the most significant issue would be whether or not you’d put it to regular use.
 You never anticipated the massive inconvenience involved in moving the thing!
-Though treadmills come in various sizes, they tend to be bulky, averaging around 200 and 300 pounds (90.7 and 136 kg), making them a nightmare to move even short distances.
+Though treadmills come in various sizes, they tend to be bulky, averaging between 200 and 300 pounds (90.7 and 136 kg), making them a nightmare to move even short distances.

-How To Move a Treadmill Without Hurting Your Back
+How To Move a Treadmill

 Looking for a good spot to put your treadmill?
 Click here for a breakdown of the best places.